Home

 11. Acoustic Guitar Bridge Pins

-The bridge pin are one of the stranger parts of an acoustic guitar to me.
+The bridge pin is one of the stranger parts of an acoustic guitar to me.

-What they do is hold and anchor the sting in the bridge of the guitar.
+What they do is hold and anchor the string in the bridge of the guitar.

 The best advice I have on this is experiment and talk to your guitar tech if you have a problem with them.